 13. Recalls that, according to the Declaration on Principles of International Law concerning Friendly Relations and Cooperation among States in accordance with the Charter of the United Nations and to the relevant principles and provisions contained in the Charter of Economic Rights and Duties of States, proclaimed by the General Assembly in its resolution 3281 (XXIX) of 12 December 1974, in particular article 32 thereof, no State may use or encourage the use of economic, political or any other type of measure to coerce another State in order to obtain from it the subordination of the exercise of its sovereign rights and to secure from it advantages of any kind;

-14. Reaffirms that essential goods, such as food and medicines, should not be used as tools for political coercion and that under no circumstances should people be deprived of their means of subsistence and development;
+14. Reaffirms that essential goods, such as medical equipment, spare parts- vaccines, software and operational codes, equipment and spare parts- livestock vaccines, seeds and fertilizers necessary for food production, processing and preserving, as well as critical infrastructure necessary to ensure basic needs, wellbeing and development of the population such as electricity, water, gas and gasoline supply and health care infrastructure shall never be used as tools for political coercion and that under no circumstances should people be deprived of their means of subsistence and development;

 15. Underlines the fact that unilateral coercive measures are one of the major obstacles to the implementation of the Declaration on the Right to Development, and in this regard calls upon all States to avoid the unilateral imposition of economic coercive measures and the extraterritorial application of domestic laws that run counter to the principles of free trade and hamper the development of least developed and developing countries;